Polyapp-LLC/cobraFlagPrompt/README.md

 `go get github.com/Polyapp-LLC/cobraFlagPrompt`

 Then modify your existing Cobra code.
-Example Cobra init() function for a program with 2 flags and which does **NOT** use cobraFlagPrompt:
+Here is an example Cobra init() function for a program with 2 flags and which does **NOT** use cobraFlagPrompt:
 ```
 func init() {
     rootCmd.Flags().StringVar(&EnvironmentName, "environmentName", "", `environment names can only be lowercase ascii characters and hyphens.
 Example: test-one`)